GoogleCloudPlatform/professional-services/examples/bigquery-oracle-ddl-migration-utility/Oracle BQ Converter.md

 Steps to run this script:

-1. Create the orcl-ddl-extraction-config[-replica or -cdc ].json file and place it in the gcs bucket.
+1. Create the orcl-ddl-extraction-config.json file and place it in the gcs bucket.
-      (For reference: gs://orcl-ddl-migration/orcl-ddl-extraction-config-replica.json)

-2. Create the additional metadata columns to the metadata_columns[ replica or _cdc ].json file and place it in the gcs bucket (For reference gs://orcl-ddl-migration/config/metadata_columns_replica.json)
+2. Create the additional metadata columns to the metadata_columns.json file and place it in the gcs bucket

 3. Create the object_name_mapping.json file and place it in the gcs bucket.
-      (For reference gs://orcl-ddl-migration/config/object_name_mapping.json)

-4. After completing the above steps, the script can be run using two methods:
+4. After completing the above steps, the script can be run as

-    a) Using Composer:
-          Trigger the dag Oracle_BQ_DDL_Migration

-    b) Using VM:
-         Place the file in a VM and execute the python script as below
-         #Command to run the script
-         #python3 oracle_bq_converter.py <json_config_file_path> <project_name>
+         a) pip install -r requirements.txt
-         #eg) python3 oracle_bq_converter.py gs://orcl-ddl-migration/orcl-ddl-extraction-config-replica.json helix-poc
+         b) python3 oracle_bq_converter.py <gcs_json_config_file_path> <project_name>

 5. Once done, verify that the converted ddl is placed in the specified gcs path